JohnDoe-collab-stack/RevHalt/RevHalt/Dynamics/README.md

 **Axiom Dynamics**: a calculus for navigating the space of "what proves what."

-> This formalizes what Chen, Li & Oliveira do intuitively in reverse mathematics — treat provability relationships as a graph you can walk, with every step machine-checked.
+> This formalizes what [Chen, Li & Oliveira &Igor C. (2024)](https://wrap.warwick.ac.uk/id/eprint/187191/) do intuitively in reverse mathematics — treat provability relationships as a graph you can walk, with every step machine-checked.

 ## Overview